 As automation advances, there are becoming fewer and fewer disadvantages of automated palletising.
 There are however still a few areas that may be considered as disadvantages, but virtually all of these can be overcome.

 For some palletising systems this may still present an issue to automating the palletising process.
 However, with the various developments in technology, mixed case palletising is now a possibility.
 Also, with the many developments in gripper technologies, there are now very few products that cannot be automatically picked and placed onto a pallet.
 Quick and easy programming software that can be set by your factory staff also overcomes this issue as it is very quick and easy to change the stack configuration without having to call in a specialist programmer.

 As with any machinery or system, there is always the need for an initial capital outlay.
-However, there are some companies that will now offer a try before you buy, or buyback scheme.
-The try before you buy service gives you the opportunity to see how your product would work on an automated palletising system before you commit to the capital expenditure.
-The buyback scheme has been designed to give you peace of mind, as if after having the palletising system installed you decide that it doesn’t work for you, the company you bought it from will buy it back from you less a hire fee.
+However, there are some companies that will now offer a try before you buy scheme.
+The free trial service gives you the opportunity to see how your product would work on an automated palletising system before you commit to the capital expenditure.
 This means that if for some reason you find that automated palletising doesn’t work for you, you don’t lose the capital you have spent on it and don’t end up with a redundant system clogging up your factory floor space.
 Finance schemes are also available and these typically cost less per month than the savings you are making on a monthly basis by having automated your process.

 Downtime during installation